 Because Alternative 1 (No Action) would not authorize harvest activities, there would be no direct, indirect or cumulative effects on Steller sea lions.
-Because vessels associated with harvest activities would not be permitted to approach hauled out marine mammals closer than 100 yards and harvesters would be required to follow delineated paths, the direct, indirect and cumulative effects of Alternatives 2 and 3 on Steller sea lions are expected to be negligible.
+Because vessels associated with harvest activities would not be permitted to approach hauled out marine mammals closer than 100 yards and harvesters would be required to remain out of view of hauled out animals, the direct, indirect and cumulative effects of Alternatives 2 and 3 on Steller sea lions are expected to be negligible.